joodaloop/webcraft/content/commands.md

 Returns a list of frequent user queries, and their answers.

 ### /info
-Will display information about the Streams project, and basuc usage instructions.
+Will display information about the Streams project, and basic usage instructions.

 ### /keyphrase
 Returns the three word keyphrase that acts as authentication for private Streams, exports, and the theme-editor.

 ### /layout
-Use this to choose between the available [layouts](/#layout-gallery) for your Stream.
+Follow this command with the name of a layout to set a new layout for your Stream.

+**Example usage:** `/layout feed`

+### /layouts
+Provides you with a list of [layout](/#layout-gallery) names you can choose from.

 ### /mydrops
 Returns a list of your last ten Drops, with their associated IDs, usually used with the /clean command.